 Skin conditions revealed by photography showed that the dorsal skin of UV-induced mice was lumpy and flaky compared with that of the control mice (Figure 1B).
-However, decreased flakiness and roughness were found in UV-induced mice treated with AST compared to that in mice exposed to UV irradiation alone.
-An analysis of wrinkle formation in silicon replicas revealed that the wrinkles of the control mice were thin and shallow (Figure 1A).
-Nevertheless, those of UV-induced mice were thick.
-Moreover, UV-induced mice showed an increase in the percentage area of wrinkles compared with that observed for the control mice.
+However, decreased flakiness and roughness were decreased in UV-induced mice treated with AST compared to that in mice exposed to UV irradiation alone.
+An analysis of wrinkle formation in silicon replicas revealed that the wrinkles of the control mice were thin and shallow (Figure 1A), while those of the UV-induced mice were thick.
+Moreover, the UV-induced mice showed an increase in the percentage area of wrinkles compared with that observed for the control mice.
 These changes were reduced by AST treatment (Figure 1C).
 An analysis showed that AST may reduce UV-induced wrinkle formation.

 Figure 1.
-(A) The effects of astaxanthin on the dorsal skin of UV-induced mice.
+(A) The effects of astaxanthin on the dorsal skin of ultraviolet(UV)-induced mice.
 (B) Photographs of the mouse dorsal skin.
-Scale bar = 200 $\mu$ m.
+Scale bar = 200 μ m.
 (C) Histograms of the replica analysis.
-Treatment with astaxanthin improved visible skin condition and reduced the percentage of wrinkles per unit area and the mean area of wrinkles in UV-induced mice. \ $p < 0.01$ and # $p < 0.01$ vs. control mice; # $p < 0.01$ vs. UV-induced mice.
+Treatment with astaxanthin improved visible skin condition, reduced the percentage of wrinkles per unit area, and the mean area of wrinkles in UV-induced mice. $p < 0.01$ and # $p < 0.01$ vs. control mice; # $p < 0.01$ vs. UV-induced mice.

 3.2.
-The Effect of Astaxanthin on Epidermal Thickness in the Dorsal Skin of UV-Induced Mice
+The Effect of AST on Epidermal Thickness in the Dorsal Skin of UV-Induced Mice

-In this study, we showed the dorsal skin sections stained with H&E (Figure 2A).
+In this study, we evaluated the dorsal skin sections via H&E staining (Figure 2A).
 The thickness of the epidermis is generally used as a parameter to reveal photoaging in skin.
-In this study, we investigated UV-induced skin photoaging in a HR-1 mouse model. none of the treatment revealed any evient signs of toxicity as determined by the loss of body weight (Figure 2B).
+In this study, we investigated UV-induced skin photoaging in a HR-1 mouse model.
+None of the treatments revealed any evident signs of toxicity as determined by the loss of body weight (Figure 2B).
 In order to investigate the effects of AST on the photoaging of skin in vivo, the HR-1 mice were irradiated with UV.
-H&E staining revealed the effects of AST on histological changes of the dorsal skin (Figure 2A).
+H&E staining revealed the effects of AST on histological changes of in the dorsal skin (Figure 2A).

 As expected, the UV-induced mice had thicker epidermal layers than the mice (control group) that were not induced by UV.
-However, the control mice and the AST-treated mice had thinner epidermal layers than the mice that were only irradiated by UV (Figure 2C).
+However, the control mice and the AST-treated mice had thinner epidermal layers than the mice that were only irradiated with UV (Figure 2C).

 Figure 2.
 The effect of astaxanthin on epidermal thickness in the dorsal skin of UV-induced mice.
 (A) Hematoxylin and eosin staining.
-Scale bar = 50 μm.
+Scale bar = 50 μ m.
 (B) Measurement of body weight in hairless mice, taken once per week.
 (C) Histogram of hematoxylin and eosin staining.
-Treatment with astaxanthin significantly suppressed the UV irradiation-induced increase in epidermal thickness. \ $p < 0.01$ vs. control mice; # $p < 0.01$ vs. UV-induced.
+Treatment with astaxanthin significantly suppressed the UV irradiation-induced increase in epidermal thickness. $p < 0.01$ vs. control mice; # $p < 0.01$ vs. UV-induced.

 3.3.
-The Effect of Astaxanthin on the Density of Collagen Fibers in the Dorsal Skin of UV-Irradiated Hairless Mice
+Effect of Astaxanthin on the Density of Collagen Fibers in the Dorsal Skin of UV-Irradiated Hairless Mice

-The changes of collagen in the dermis of hairless mice were investigated in UV-irradiated mice treated with astaxanthin.
-Masson's trichrome staining showed the effects of astaxanthin on histological changes of the dorsal skin (Figure 3A).
-We found a significant reduction in the density of collagen fibers in the dermis of UVB-irradiated hairless mice compared to that in control hairless mice.
-Nevertheless, treatment with astaxanthin restrained the UV irradiation-induced loss of collagen fibers (Figure 3B).
-These results show that astaxanthin can reduce UV irradiation-induced skin collagen fiber loss, indicating the protective effect of astaxanthin against UV-induced skin damage.
+The changes in collagen in the dermis of hairless mice were investigated in UV-irradiated mice treated with AST.
+Masson's trichrome staining showed the effects of AST on histological changes in the dorsal skin (Figure 3A).
+We found a significant reduction in the density of collagen fibers in the dermis of UV-irradiated hairless mice compared to that in the control hairless mice.
+Nevertheless, treatment with AST restrained the UV irradiation-induced loss of collagen fibers (Figure 3B).
+These results show that AST can reduce UV irradiation-induced skin collagen fiber loss, indicating the protective effect of AST against UV-induced skin damage.